intel/perfmon/README.md

 | 32 | Precise distribution is supported on fixed counter 0 for this event. |
 | 0,1 | Precise distribution is supported on programmable counters 0 and 1 for this event. |

-[^pdist_footnote]: Excerpt from Intel SDM section, "PDist: Precise Distribution".
+[^pdist_footnote]: Excerpt from Intel&reg; SDM section, "PDist: Precise Distribution".

 ### Precise
 The core event attribute `Precise` indicates if an event can collect a precise eventing instruction